John-Lluch/SWRevealViewController/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Early code inspired on a similar class by Philip Kluz (Philip.Kluz@zuui.org)